MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition

-2) Polar coordinate system transformation: In this step, we transform the normalized Cartesian imu sensor series into a polar coordinate system.
+In this step, we transform the normalized Cartesian IMU sensor series into a polar coordinate system.
 For the time series $S$, the timestamp and the value of each sampled data point need to be considered during the coordinate transformation.
 Then we use an inverse cosine function to encode each data point $\tilde{s_{t_i}}$ into polar coordinate by:

 where $\phi_{t_i}$ and $r_{t_i}$ represent the angle and the radius of $\tilde{s_{t_i}}$ in the polar coordinate, respectively.
 The encoding in equation\ref{eqn:polar} has the following advantages.
 First, it is a composition of bijective functions as $\cos \left(\phi\right)$ is a monotonic function when $\phi \in [0, \pi]$, which allows this transformation to preserve the integrity of the original data.
 Second, it preserves absolute temporal relations, as the area of $\phi_{t_i}$ and $\phi_{t_j}$ in polar coordinates is dependent on not only the time interval of $t_i$ and $t_j$, but also the absolute value of them \cite{wang2015ensorencoding}.
 The coordinate transformation above maps the 1D time series into a 2D space, which is imperative for later calculating the Gramian Angular Field.